Canon 1D Mark IV vs Fujifilm X-T1

 One feature that is present on the 1D Mark IV, but is missing on the X-T1 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1D Mark IV writes its imaging data to Compact Flash cards, while the X-T1 uses SDXC cards.
+The 1D Mark IV writes its imaging data to Compact Flash or SDHC cards, while the X-T1 uses SDXC cards.
 The 1D Mark IV features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the X-T1 only has one slot.
 The X-T1 supports UHS-II cards (Ultra High Speed data transfer of up to 312 MB/s), while the 1D Mark IV cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1D Mark IV vs Fujifilm X-T1

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D Mark IV and Fujifilm X-T1 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1D X Mark II« »||Y||mono||mono||Y||Y||mini||3.0||-||-||-||Canon 1D X Mark II|

 |Canon 60D« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 60D|